Areas of Application

 The limiting speeds given in the product tables are guide values determined on our test benches under the following conditions:

-• Grease distribution run-in according to specified procedures (see run-in cycle)
+• Grease distribution run-in according to the specified procedure (see run-in cycle)

 • Maximum bearing temperature rise of 40K in the raceway area (sensor bore)